fardusalam/Churn-Prediction-of-Telco-Company/README.md

-Churn Prediction for Subscription Businesses
+#Churn Prediction for Subscription Businesses.

 This project aims to predict customer churn in a subscription-based business using machine learning.
 Early identification of customers likely to leave enables businesses to take proactive retention measures and improve overall customer satisfaction.
 1. Project Overview
 Goal